-If you're looking for a tough and tested defense attorney who knows how to show up strong, then you're looking for Dan Carman.
+If you're looking for a tough and tested criminal defense attorney who knows how to show up strong, then you're looking for Dan Carman.
 A former Marine Corps JAG prosecutor, Dan has earned his stars in some of the toughest courtrooms imaginable.
-Dan brings his disciplined military legal training to the table as a Lexington criminal defense attorney.
+Dan brings his disciplined military legal training to the table as a criminal defense attorney in Lexington, KY.
 He aggressively defends his clients and knows how to guide them successfully through a complicated legal system.

 If you or a family member has been arrested on misdemeanor or felony criminal charges, it is imperative that you hire the best possible attorney you can afford to represent you in local, state or federal court.